-The Emergency Management Plan contains a detailed risk assessment and control measures for potential emergencies likely to be experiences at that location and requires review and updating annually or sooner if information changes.
+The EMP contains a detailed risk assessment and control measures for potential emergencies likely to be experiences unique to that location.
+The EMP will be reviewed and updated annually or sooner if information changes.
 It may include procedure for the following;

-- natural disaster or weather event
+- · natural disaster or weather event - fire

-- fire

 - bushfire

 - bomb threat

 - gas leak

 - chemical or hazardous leaks and spills

 - loss of power or water

-- Building Invasion, Intrusion or personal threat
+- building invasion, intrusion or personal threat

 - medical emergency

 - structural instability